Fred-org/FRED-docs/source/Control/Geometry Definition.rst

 .. _region_scorers:

     score = None
-        List of scorers requested for this region.
+        List of scorers requested for the region.
 Allowed dense scorers are:

         **Edep** - map of deposited energy per primary [MeV]